 At the commencement of the lease term, finance leases are initially recognised as assets and liabilities at amounts equal to the fair value of the lease property or, if lower, the present value of the minimum lease payment, each determined at the inception of the lease.
 If there is certainty that the Authority will obtain the ownership of the lease asset by the end of the lease term, the asset shall be depreciated over the useful life of the asset.
-If there is no reasonable certainty that the lessee will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term and its useful life.
+If there is no reasonable certainty that the lessee will obtain ownership by the end of the lease term, the asset shall be depreciated over the useful life of the asset shall be fully depreciated over the shorter of the lease term and its useful life.